mayusuf/php-data-analytics/README.md

 # PHP Data Analytics

 Its a web based application.
-The application reads numerial data from a excel file.
+The application reads numerical data from an excel file.
 The file that has only one column with a column heading.
 Then calculate average, variance and standard deviation of the given data.
 MVC pattern is followed for developing this application.

 ![Screenshot](screen_shot/ex_excel.png)
 ![Screenshot](screen_shot/home.png)